1. The Hundred-Year-Old Man Who Climbed Out of the Window and Disappeared

 Paperback: 593 pages

-I thought the book would’ve been better than the film.
-Not only was it too long because of the double narrative as told by the 2 protaganists, but mentioning the 9/11 tragedy (however minimal) in the story was pointless and stupid.
+I had hoped that the book would be better than the film.
+Not only was it too long because of the double narrative as told by the 2 protaganists, but mentioning the 9/11 tragedy in the story (however minimal) was pointless and stupid.
 Time travel is fiction; September 11 wasn’t.
 What an insult.

 3. La Cattedrale del Mare [Original title: La catedral del mar]